coin1111/libra/language/move-lang/functional-tests/tests/0L/bridge/README.md

 Second the agent processes remaining ```locked``` on Chain1.
 For each ```locked``` entry it resumes execution from step 2.

+## Distributed (multi-sig) version of the bridge
+The main algorithm of distributed (multi-sig)  version is the same as for single-agent version.
+Steps 2-4 of the transfaer are handled by multiple agents instead of one.
+Each agent is run by a validator and executes under context a validator.
+Bridge contract methods are modified to count votes of agents.
+Whenever a threshold is met, e.g. 3 out 5 required votes by validator agent are cast, method is executed.
+Otherwise vote count is incremented.
+When method is executed it is marked as executed for this invocation (based on hash of its arguments) such that an agent cannot accidentally call the same method twice.

+Only selected subset of validators are selected to be participants in bridge operation.
+This is needed to reduce amount of transactions required on both move and eth side.
+Addresses of validators are stored in bridge contract and can be configured by any of the validator in the bridge set.
+This approach simplifies management, introducing a tradeoff that validators must be highly trusted.
+To ensure bridge validator complience, a stake can be requested to be held in s special account to compencate any potential loss due to a validator malicious behaviour.

 ## Running Tests
 ```
 cd language/move-lang/functional-tests/tests/0L